Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 ---

-This Event will be held at the CPSWeek 2025.
+This Event will be held on 6 May 2025 at the CPSWeek.
 Please Check info on other events at [CPSWeek 2025 website](https://cps-iot-week2025.ics.uci.edu/events.php).

 ## Scope